Browse by Tag

 • Sly grog shops.
 Alcohol was prohibited on the goldfields for a few years, which resulted in the appearance of "sly grog shops" which could be found throughout the goldfields and along the roads to the diggings.
 These were often run beneath the guise of a Coffee Tent, and were sometimes burned down on the spot upon discovery by the authorities!
 Today you'll be able to nick past the bottle shop and grab whatever alcohol you may require for your trip to the goldfields.

 • The Black Forest!
-The road from Melbourne to the famed Mt Alexander and Bendigo diggings took travellers through the treacherous Black Forest.
+The road from Melbourne to the famed Mt Alexander and Bendigo diggings took travelers through the treacherous Black Forest.
 Notorious for its terrible roads and the threat of assault and robbery by bushrangers, the Black Forest gained a fearsome reputation.
-The beauty of the Mt Macedon area was accompanied with the apprehension travellers felt as they neared the dreaded woods.
+The beauty of the Mt Macedon area was accompanied with the apprehension travelers felt as they neared the dreaded woods.
 Today when passing through the area to head for Castlemaine and Bendigo, you'll certainly still notice the beautiful scenery.

 • Bushrangers.
 As we just mentioned, bushrangers were a terrible threat to 19th century gold diggers!
-They preyed on gold convoys which were transporting gold to Melbourne from the goldfields, travellers to the goldfields who carried fresh supplies and funds, or on lucky diggers returning to Melbourne with pockets full of gold.
+They preyed on gold convoys which were transporting gold to Melbourne from the goldfields, travelers to the goldfields who carried fresh supplies and funds, or on lucky diggers returning to Melbourne with pockets full of gold.
 You don't need to look out for bushrangers today, but do keep an eye out for kangaroos on the roads while driving!
 They'll pop up out of nowhere sometimes and jump out right in front of you.

 • Message trees.
-Tree stumps or trunks along the roads to the diggings served as message boards, where travellers could leave notes for others who may be passing after them.
+Tree stumps or trunks along the roads to the diggings served as message boards, where travelers could leave notes for others who may be passing after them.
 While we don't have message trees anymore, we do have something much more efficient - social media!
 There are loads of great gold prospecting Facebook groups and online forums where prospectors can connect with each other and share information.

 • Bogged drays.
 People travelling by horse and dray to the goldfields ran the risk of getting stuck in the mud!
 Particularly bad spots in the road often had an opportunistic fellow waiting by with his bullocks, ready to help pull out a stuck dray - at a cost, of course!
 Today you're unlikely to be travelling by dray, but if you're out the bush in the winter you do run the risk of getting bogged.
-If you're in a two wheel drive vehicle, there are some great prospecting areas to reach which don't require any tricky manoeuvring through the bush (Waanyarra Recreation Site near Dunolly, Slaty Creek near Creswick, Butts Reserve in Maldon, and Tarnagulla Recreation Reserve, just to name a few).
+If you're in a two wheel drive vehicle, there are some great prospecting areas to reach which don't require any tricky maneuvering through the bush (Waanyarra Recreation Site near Dunolly, Slaty Creek near Creswick, Butts Reserve in Maldon, and Tarnagulla Recreation Reserve, just to name a few).

 Many aspects of the trip from Melbourne to the Goldfields may have changed over the last 170 years, but one thing is absolutely certain - Victoria has never quite shaken that gold fever!